Apple says iOS 10.2.1 has reduced unexpected iPhone 6s shutdown issues by 80%

 We also added the ability for the phone to restart without needing to connect to power, if a user still encounters an unexpected shutdown.
 It is important to note that these unexpected shutdowns are not a safety issue, but we understand it can be an inconvenience and wanted to fix the issue as quickly as possible.
 If a customer has any issues with their device they can contact AppleCare.

-As far as I’m able to understand what happened here, Apple found that sudden spikes of activity to the maximum power draw could cause older batteries which had some milage on them to deliver power in an uneven manner which would cause an emergency shutdown of the devices.
-Brand new batteries would not be affected, but as most phone batteries run through charge cycles they get less effective (this is a well known byproduct of lithium ion technology and one reason everyone wants to get rid of it as soon as someone figures out something better) and more susceptible to these kinds of triggering spikes.
+As far as I’m able to understand what happened here, Apple found that sudden spikes of activity to the maximum power draw could cause older batteries, which had some mileage on them, to deliver power in an uneven manner, which would cause an emergency shutdown of the devices.
+Brand new batteries would not be affected, but as most phone batteries run through charge cycles they get less effective (this is a well-known byproduct of lithium-ion technology and one reason everyone wants to get rid of it as soon as someone figures out something better) and more susceptible to these kinds of triggering spikes.

 Whatever tweaks Apple made to its power management system have enabled them to reduce the shutdowns heavily — but not eliminate them entirely.
-For those cases where a device still shuts down, folks will be able to restart without having to plug it in.
+For those cases where a device still shuts down, folks will be able to restart without having to plug it in on iPhone 6s and 6s Plus devices.

+It’s also my understanding that there is a fix in on the newer beta versions of iOS that should allow the auto-restart in iPhone 6 Plus and iPhone 6 models, as well.

 At some point a battery will be so worn out that it will need to be replaced, as Apple outlines on its site.
-A new ‘your battery needs service’ message is also coming to the battery info screen inside Settings on iOS 10.2.1 over the next few days, which will add a bit more transparency to people wondering when Apple considers the battery worn down enough to get swapped out.
+A new “your battery needs service” message is also coming to the battery info screen inside Settings on iOS 10.2.1 over the next few days.
+This will only show up for batteries that Apple feels need it — which will add a bit more transparency to people wondering when Apple considers the battery worn down enough to get swapped out.
+Though the exact metrics by which it decides that a battery has reached end-of-life are still opaque, Apple does give some hints on its own page about maximum charges and lifetime.

-It’s also my understanding that there is a fix in on the newer beta versions of iOS that should have similar improvements for iPhone 6 Plus and iPhone 6s Plus users.
+While the issue has not been killed off entirely, this should provide some sort of relief for users who were annoyed by the problem.

 0